 If your family loves pancakes as much as mine, we have lots of recipes to pick from!
 I love our Sheet Pan Pancakes because I can feed my entire family at the same time and everyone gets a hot pancake!
 Next time you want to make a power breakfast for your kids, make these pa

 - 1 cup cottage cheese

 - 2 tablespoon butter, unsalted

-- Heat a frying pan or skillet over medium heat.
-Pour out a small amount of batter (I used about 1/4 cup) and let the pancakes cook for 2-3 minutes on each side.
+- Heat a nonstick frying pan or skillet over medium heat.
+Pour out a small amount of batter (I use about 1/4 cup) and let the pancakes cook for 2-3 minutes on each side.

-- Serve warm with fresh fruit and maple syrup!
+- Serve warm with fresh fruit and maple syrup, if you like.